This month sees the planetary action move to the morning skies, but this is a good year for the Geminid Meteor shower.

 Finding planets, even with the directions below, can sometimes be difficult if you are unfamiliar with the sky.
 However, the Moon is very obvious, and can be a guide to location of planets.
 Not only that, the combination of the Moon and bright planet(s) is often very beautiful.
 Thus the guide below gives the dates when the planets and the Moon are close together.

-The eastern morning sky on October 18 half an hour before sunrise showing Venus, Mars and the Moon. (similar views will be seen Australia wide an hour before sunrise).
+The eastern morning sky on December 15 60 minutes before sunrise showing Mars, Jupiter and the Moon. (similar views will be seen Australia wide 20 minutes before sunrise).

-The eastern evening sky on October 24 90 minutes after sunset showing showing Mars, Mercury and the crescent Moon. (imilar views will be seen from other cities at the equivalent local time eg October 24 at 90 minutes after sunset Adelaide).
+The eastern morning sky on December 22 60 minutes after sunset showing showing Mars Jupiter and alpha2 Librae. (similar views will be seen from other cities at the equivalent local time eg December 22 at 30 minutes after sunset Adelaide).

 Return to Menu